ahmadali-jamali/Feature-selcetion/README.md

-# feature-selcetion
+# feature-selcetion comparision
-Feature selection comparison in breath cancer dataset Breath cancer kaggel dataset analysis and preprocessing in feature selection and engeniering and modeling with Random Forest.
+Feature selection comparison in breath cancer dataset analysis and preprocessing in feature selection and engeniering and modeling with Random Forest.
 The model has been test with 6 different feature selection method as comparision of accuracy in machine learning model.

 The feature selection methods :